 Lux Art Institute is redefining the museum experience to make art more accessible and personally meaningful.
 At Lux, you don’t just see finished works of art; you see the artistic process firsthand.

-They offer one in-house field trip options for children K-8.
+They offer one in-house field trip options for children K-8 including:

-- Luxcursion – Experience creativity in action with a field trip to Lux Art Institute.
+Luxcursion – Experience creativity in action with a field trip to Lux Art Institute.
 The Luxcursion includes a docent-led tour through the outdoor sculpture garden, artist’s studio and exhibition areas, followed by a related hands-on art project.
 K-8 students.
-Cost: Groups of up to 15: $100; Groups of 16-32: $150

-- High School and College Tours – Bring your class for an interactive tour which include a 45 minute docent-led exploration of the artist studio for high school and college groups.
+High School and College Tours – Bring your class for an interactive tour which include a 45 minute docent-led exploration of the artist studio for high school and college groups.
 Classes have the opportunity to meet the artist-in-residence or sketch in the studio.
-Cost: $75, due the day of tour.

 28. Marston House Museum & Gardens – San Diego